Runners say it all the time:

 After one too many coffee cocktails at night, I couldn’t sleep and spent three hours typing the outline of the guide.

-How to Stay Fit on Vacation is 100% free and available for download to my newsletter readers.
-Here’s a preview.
+How to Stay Fit on Vacation is 100% free to my readers.

 Stay Fit While Barely Exercising: Three Simple Principles

 If you’re like me, you like to work hard and play hard.
 But when I’m on vacation and playing hard (hiking lava lakes and/or dominating Pina Coladas) every day, I like to take a break from working hard.
 You can’t go full steam ahead all the time.

 I want to remind you that if you go on vacation with your significant other or family, your first priority should NOT be running.
 It should be spending time away from the bustle of everyday life with your loved ones.

 With that said, for vacations of 1-2 weeks, you can absolutely maintain your current fitness level by doing next to nothing – just a few targeted workouts per week.
 And they’ll only last a fraction of your typical training time.